chiangtw/NCLcomparator/README.md

 | chr1	| 955922 | chr1	| 957273 |  5 |

 ### 7. Output files
-After executing NCLcomparator program, two merged circular RNA and fusion RNA tools' results (intraMerged_junction.result and interMerged_junction.result) accompanied by its graphic report (intra.pdf and inter.pdf) are generated, and two newly folder is created (comparison and STAR_RSEM_out).
+After executing NCLcomparator program, two merged circular RNA and fusion RNA tools' results (AA_intraMerged_junction.result and AA_interMerged_junction.result) accompanied by its graphic report (intra.pdf and inter.pdf) are generated, and two newly folder is created (comparison and STAR_RSEM_out).
 The genomic positions of NCL events (within 5 bp of franking exon boundaries) in each NCL detection tool are adjusticed to the exact exonic boundaries.
-The other two files (intraMerged_characteristic.result and interMerged_characteristic.result) are produced.
+The other two characteristic files of NCL events (intraMerged_characteristic.result and interMerged_characteristic.result) are produced.

 In STAR_RSEM_out folder, several output files are generated by running STAR and RSEM programs, these files are given as the input files of characteristic process in NCLcomaprator.
 In comparison folder, the two folders (intra and inter) are generated, where NCL events of the positions in each tool with <= 5 bp of franking exon boundaries are adjusted to the exact positions of exon boundaries.